sdias/win-10-virtual-desktop-enhancer/README.md

 Windows 10 Virtual Desktop Assistant
 ===

-This application will enhance the Windows 10 multiple desktops feature.
+This application enhances the Windows 10 multiple desktops feature.
 By default you can switch to the next/previous desktops by pressing [Windows + Ctrl + (Left or Right Arrow)].
-This will allow you to switch to each specific desktop on demand with new keyboard shortcuts.
+This allows you to switch to each specific desktop on demand with new keyboard shortcuts.
-It will also allow you have a custom wallpaper per desktop.
+It also allows you to have a custom wallpaper per desktop.

 ## Installation